-Tonight (April 21st) is another installment of Snapback LBC at The Federal Bar in Downtown Long Beach.
-This week’s special guest is Dj Syrehn plus residents Dj Icy Ice, Dj Remark, & Dj Orion + hosted by Toquan The MC.
-If you love classic Hip Hop & R&B, this is a perfect way to kick off your weekend!
+Tonight (June 2nd) is another installment of Snapback LBC at The Federal Bar in Downtown Long Beach.
+This week’s guest is Dj Nando plus residents Dj Icy Ice, Dj Remark, & Dj Ever Ed-E + hosted by Toquan The MC.
+If you love classic Hip Hop & R&B, this is a perfect way to kick off your Summer weekend!

 448 S. Main Street Los Angeles, CA

 8pm | Get Tickets Here | 18+

 It’s My Party & I’ll Cry If I Want To

 3 Short Stories Of Nightlife Nightmares (Hollywood Edition)